 There were procedures in place for the prevention and control of infection.
-However, a small amount of worn paint and stained tile grouting was observed in the bathroom of one of the houses.
+However, a small amount of worn and chipped paint was noted on some walls and woodwork and on the radiator in the downstairs bathroom.
+In addition, a number of tiles in this area were broken.
 This meant that this area could be more difficult to effectively clean from an infection control perspective.
-All other areas in each house appeared clean and in a good state of repair.
+All other areas appeared clean and in a good state of repair.